Cygames: 2011–2016

+2016–2026

-In 2016, Cygames announced that it was developing Project Awakening, its first large-format title for consoles as well as the establishment of their Osaka studio focused on console games.
+In 2016, Cygames announced that it was developing Project Awakening, its first large-format title for consoles, as well as the establishment of their Osaka studio focused on console games.

 In May 2017, Cygames and Kodansha announced that they formed a partnership to launch a new label called Cycomi to release volumes in print distributed by Kodansha for manga already published online by Cygames on its digital manga website called Cycomics, while Cygames' established its first overseas subsidiary, Cygames Korea.
-However, in April 2019, Cygames formed a new partnership with Hitotsubashi Group (Shogakukan and Shueisha).
+In April 2019, Cygames formed a new partnership with Hitotsubashi Group (Shogakukan and Shueisha).

 On June 8, 2017, Cygames and its parent company CyberAgent announced that they jointly established CA-Cygames Anime Fund, a fund for investing in anime IP which will inject funds to the anime production committee to obtain the rights to stream anime videos on the Internet and produce games, with a total amount of funds to be three billion yen.

 In 2017, Cygames founded its esports team, Cygames Beast, with Street Fighter players Daigo Umehara, Snake Eyez, and PR Balrog.
 In April 2018, a partnership with Nintendo was announced to develop the game Dragalia Lost, for the purpose of facilitating the partnership Nintendo will obtain approximately five percent of Cygames's issued stocks.
 In May 2018, Cygames announced the establishment of a subsidiary for music production and artist management called Cymusic.

 In April 2021, Cygames announced the establishment of a subsidiary called CySphere which is focused on 3DCG production for anime and games.
 Cygames produced the anime The Marginal Service, which started airing in 2023.

 In April 2023, Cygames opened two more international offices focused in marketing for its regions; one in Los Angeles called Cygames America and one in London called Cygames Europe.

 In December 2024, the company established a subscription-based video game service called Cygames ID for the purpose of using various services.

+In January 2026, the company established Cygames AI Studio, a subsidiary that develops and provides services and tools using artificial intelligence.
+In April 2026, CygamesPictures was renamed to CyPic after its consolidation as a subsidiary under CyberAgent through direct share acquisition in February 2026.
+In May 2026, Cygames acquired 3DCG and visual effects studio Griot Groove and a partnership within Rodeo FX's Mikros Animation focused on 3DCG animated industry.

+In September 2026, Cygames announced the establishment of new subsidiary CygamesEdge, a new brand dedicated to small and mid sized games with planning and development support to publishing from the company.